 In 2001, he began a new firm, The S.E.
 Farris Law Firm, which only represents victims in personal injury cases including: automobile accidents, work injuries, motorcycle accidents, and more.
 While his practice is based out of St. Louis, Missouri, Farris is a Civil Trial Attorney, licensed to practice law in Missouri, Illinois and federal courts throughout the United States.

 In addition to running his own law firm, Farris is also involved in many organizations.
-He serves on the Missouri Association of Trial Attorneys (MATA)* Board of Governors, and is the editor for its magazine.
+He serves on the Missouri Association of Trial Attorneys (MATA)* Board of Governors and was associate editor and editor of its magazine for several years.
 He is also a member of the American Association for Justice and a founding member of the Consumer Attorney Network, 1992-present.
 Farris writes a syndicated column for the Levison Group: Under Analysis, which focuses on law related issues, typically (hopefully) with a humorous perspective.

 Farris, an avid outdoorsman, enjoys hunting and fishing.
 When not in the office he can be found in a tree stand in the woods or near a lake, pond, or river.

 Board Certified Civil Trial Advocate by the National Board of Trial Advocacy.
 The National Board of Trial Advocacy is a professional organization, recognized by the American Bar Association and in opinions by the United States Supreme Court for their rigorous certification procedures.

 Adjunct Professor in the Trial Advocacy Program at St. Louis University School of Law.